Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: End-to-End Industrial Hemp Supply Chain

 \underline{\textbf{Manufacturing:}} The dried IH biomass is then sold to licensed processors/extractors to produce the desired commercial product (CBD oil).
 The main steps include Extraction, Winterization, and Preparatory Liquid Chromatography (PLC).
-Since the dried biomass has life of 9--12 month, the product can wait in buffer before each step. \textit{Extraction} is a process to produce crude oil, which typically includes two steps: extraction and decarboxylation.
+Since the dried biomass has a life of 9--12 months, the product can wait in a buffer before each step. \textit{Extraction} is a process to produce crude oil, which typically includes two steps: extraction and decarboxylation.
 The Ethanol Extraction is one of the most efficient methods for processing large batches of IH biomass.
 This method cycles ethanol solvent through the solid biomass, strips the cannabinoids, terpenes, and plant waxes from the flower to produce the CBD crude oil.
 Although CBD is the main cannabinoids with the healthy and medicinal potential, the highest concentrations of cannabinoid in biomass (flowers) is cannabidiolic aid (CBDA).
-After extraction process, the decarboxylation reaction is needed to transform CBDA into its neutral cannabinoids CBD \cite{wang2016decarboxylation}.
+After the extraction process, the decarboxylation reaction is needed to transform CBDA into its neutral cannabinoids CBD \cite{wang2016decarboxylation}.
 Also, the decarboxylation can prevent the degradation of desirable cannabinoids \cite{romano2013cannabis}.
-Thus, the oil is to be processed under controlled temperature to decarboxylate the CBDA to CBD.
-In the mean time, the tetrahydrocannabinolic acid (THCA) is transformed as THC.
-Not only the cannabinoids but also other undesirable element in biomass are extracted.
+Thus, to decarboxylate the CBDA to CBD, the oil is to be processed under controlled temperature.
+In the meantime, the tetrahydrocannabinolic acid (THCA) is transformed as THC.
+Not only the cannabinoids but also other undesirable elements in biomass are extracted.
 The whole Extraction process usually takes 1--2 days.
 Then, another process, called \textit{winterization}, needs to be applied to remove the undesirable fat, terpene, and wax from crude oil.
 During this process, the content of the CBD/THC stays almost the same with very minor drop in absolute weight, and the percentage of CBD/THC increases.
 This process takes about 1--3 days.
 Finally, several \textit{PLC steps} are used to remove some specific target molecule, such as THC, and remediate the oil with THC level below the standardized requirement.
 After the PLC steps, there will be another Certificate of Analysis (COA) test, and the final product can only be acceptable with less than 0.05\% THC (for THC free broad-spectrum CBD oil).